marmelab/react-admin/docs/Authentication.md

 ## Customizing The Login Component

-Using `authProvider` is enough to secure your app if the authentication relies on a username and password.
+Using an `authProvider` is enough to secure your app if authentication relies on a username and password.
+But for cases like using an email instead of a username, Single-Sign-On (SSO), or two-factor authentication, you can implement your own `LoginPage` component to be displayed under the `/login` route.

-But what if you want to use an email instead of a username?
-What if you want to use a Single-Sign-On (SSO) with a third-party authentication service?
-What if you want to use two-factor authentication?

-For all these cases, it's up to you to implement your own `LoginPage` component, which will be displayed under the `/login` route instead of the default username/password form.
 Pass this component to the [`<Admin loginPage>`](./Admin.md#loginpage) prop:

 ```jsx
 // in src/App.js